-My double chocolate muffins are moist high rising muffins loaded with chocolate chips ~ aka chocolate cake for breakfast.
-Best of all, they’re super easy to make and ready in about 30 minutes.
+These double chocolate muffins are rich and moist with a robust chocolate flavor from cocoa powder and chocolate chips.
+Buttermilk gives them a beautiful, tender crumb and best of all, they’re super easy to make and ready in about 30 minutes!
+What are you waiting for??

 This recipe is super pantry-and-fridge-staple friendly, which is great, because you’re going to want to whip them up all the time, trust me.

-- unsweetened cocoa powder ~ Dutched cocoa gives the extra rich color and flavor to these chocolate muffins, but you can use any kind you have on hand.
+- Dutched cocoa gives the extra rich color and flavor to these chocolate muffins, but you can use any kind you have on hand.
 Just don’t use sweetened cocoa powder.

-- buttermilk ~ if you don’t have any, you can make your own buttermilk by adding a teaspoon of lemon juice or white vinegar to milk and letting it sit on the counter for 15 minutes.
+- But, in a pinch, you can make your own buttermilk by adding a teaspoon of lemon juice or white vinegar to milk and letting it sit on the counter for 15 minutes.

-- chocolate chips ~ use regular chips, mini chips, or chocolate chunks, they turn chocolate muffins into double chocolate muffins!
+- use regular chips, mini chips, or chocolate chunks, they turn chocolate muffins into double chocolate muffins!

 pro tips for making perfect chocolate muffins

-- Don’t use a stand mixer or electric beaters for muffin recipes; a whisk and silicone spoonula works better because you don’t want to over beat.
+- Don’t use a stand mixer or electric beaters for muffin recipes; a whisk and silicone spoonula works better because you don’t want to over mix the batter, which can result in a tough texture.

 - Muffin batter tends to be lumpy, so don’t try and smooth it out, a few lumps are fine.
 Again, too much mixing will make the muffins tough.